mkevinstever/openconnect-android/UBUNTU.md

 ### 13. Other Words

-You May need to change gnutls version and other package version in app/external/openconnect/android/Makefile and fetch.sh for successfully build.
+You May need to change gnutls version and other package version in app/external/openconnect/android/Makefile and fetch.sh at your local environment for successfully build.